REFINE-DP: Diffusion Policy Fine-tuning for Humanoid Loco-manipulation via Reinforcement Learning: Conclusion

 \section{Conclusion}

 In this study, we introduced REFINE-DP, a fine-tuning framework that jointly optimizes a hierarchical planner–controller architecture.
-Fine-tuning the high-level diffusion-policy planner improves data efficiency and enhances generalization to out-of-distribution scenarios.
-Meanwhile, fine-tuning the low-level loco-manipulation controller improves motion tracking quality, yielding higher tracking accuracy and smoother execution.
-Together, these components achieve high success rates on long-horizon loco-manipulation tasks on a humanoid robot.
-Future work will focus on incorporating vision modality in the planner and allowing more versatile whole-body skills in the controller.
+Fine-tuning the DP motion planner improves data efficiency and enhances generalization to out-of-distribution scenarios.
+Meanwhile, fine-tuning the loco-manipulation controller improves tracking accuracy and execution smoothness.
+Together, these components achieve high success rates on loco-manipulation tasks on a humanoid robot.
+A current limitation is that the planner remains state-conditioned, which requires an explicit object pose.
+Future work will focus on an end-to-end RGB-conditioned diffusion-policy planner, more versatile skills in a unified whole-body controller, and a richer planner-controller interface.
+Pre-training or fine-tuning with real-world data will be explored to better close the sim-to-real gap.
+In addition, this study relies on VR teleoperation and per-task heuristic rollouts; supplementing these with more scalable data sources, such as egocentric human data, is a promising direction for reducing the data burden.